djeada/Computational-Fluid-Dynamics-CFD-Resources/notes/fluid_mechanics/dimensions.md

 ### Benefits of Dimensional Analysis

-I. **Reduced Experimentation**: Instead of testing every combination of fluid velocity, fluid density, viscosity, etc., we can test dimensionless combinations (like **Reynolds number**) that collapse multiple variables into fewer groups.
+- We can reduce experimentation by testing fewer variable combinations when using *Reynolds number* to collapse fluid velocity, density, viscosity, and similar factors into dimensionless groups.
-II. **Similarity & Scale Models**: We can build smaller-scale models (in wind tunnels, water channels, etc.) that reproduce dimensionless parameters.
-If these match the full-scale condition, the smaller model can accurately predict real-world performance.
+- We can accurately predict full-scale performance by constructing *scale models* in wind tunnels or water channels that replicate the necessary dimensionless parameters.

-III. **Generalization**: Once a dimensionless correlation (e.g., drag coefficient vs. Reynolds number) is found, it applies broadly across different scales, fluids, or velocities, as long as those dimensionless numbers match.
+- We can apply a found *dimensionless correlation* broadly across various scales, fluids, or velocities as long as the corresponding dimensionless numbers are matched.

 ### Common Dimensionless Numbers